|Union soldiers formed on the Roulette Farm before attacking the Rebels |

 Union soldiers after he left his farmhouse cellar.
 (1)

-Sadly, ol' Earl Roulette is gone.
+Sadly, Earl Roulette is gone.
 Shortly after having his leg amputated, Earl died in October 2008.
 He was 88.
-Annabelle is gone now too.
+Annabelle is gone now, too.

 |Famed Civil War photographer Alexander Gardner captured this stereo image of|

-the Roulette Farm shortly after the battle.
+the Roulette Farm days after the battle.
 (Library of Congress collection)